andrewhamara/SOLIS/README.md

 FEN string → Tokenizer (77 tokens) → Transformer Encoder → L2-normalized embedding (1024-d)
 ```

-The result is a manifold with a clean linear structure that encodes game-theoretic value as geometric distance.
+The result is a manifold with that encodes value as distance.

 ### Inference

-At inference time, SOLIS computes an **advantage direction** — the normalized vector from the mean black-checkmate embedding to the mean white-checkmate embedding.
+At inference time, SOLIS computes an **advantage direction**, the normalized vector from the mean black-checkmate embedding to the mean white-checkmate embedding.
 Positions are scored by projecting their embeddings onto this axis:

 ```
 score(position) = (embedding − μ_black) · (μ_white − μ_black)
 ```

-A **latent beam search** explores move sequences by expanding only the top-k most promising moves at each depth level, using the advantage-axis score as the evaluation function.
+A greedy search explores moves by expanding only the top-k most promising moves at each depth level, based on scores given by the advantage axis.

 ## Setup